FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-2-15-cnn_streetview.md

 ## Data augmentation

 One of the drawbacks to how powerful deep learning can be is that the networks are very prone to overfitting.
 These data augmentation techniques are a great way to deal with that.
-Data augmentation allows the network to 'see' each image in different ways which in turn allows the network to have a much more flexible 'understanding' of each class of image.
+Data augmentation allows the network to see each image in different ways which in turn allows the network to have a much more flexible understanding of each class of image.
 In this dataset, the characters are taken from natural images so the text on signs can come in any shape and it is especially important for the network to be flexible.
 In my opinion the data augmentation is more important than the network architecture.

 Images are randomly transformed 'on the fly' while they are being prepared in each batch.
 The CPU will prepare each batch while the GPU will run the previous batch through the network.
 This ensures that the network will never see the same variation of each image twice allowing the network to better generalize.